fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3Variant/README.md

 https://github.com/SuperV1234/vittorioromeo.info/blob/master/extra/visiting_variants/variant_aliases.hpp
 which moves between std::variant and boost::variant for visiting.

+I am using this example to run some examples of any_parser as well.

 This has involved a number of adaptions to the Arduino environment which are contained in the sketch file.

 Common features have been moved to ArduinoCode.h which can be used in other examples.